gto76/my-linux-setup/README.md

 This way aliases and functions in [**`.my_bashrc`**](dotfiles/.my_bashrc) get loaded at terminal startup. [**`.my_bashrc`**](dotfiles/.my_bashrc) then loads other two files ([**`.my_bash_aliases`**](dotfiles/.my_bash_aliases) and [**`.my_bashrc_personal`**](dotfiles/.my_bashrc_personal)) in a same manner.
 Also following line: `so ~/.my_vimrc` is added to the end of a `.vimrc` file, which loads [**`.my_vimrc`**](dotfiles/.my_vimrc) at Vim startup.

-Of course you can also create links yourself, or even just copy the files if you don't intend to commit changes.
+Of course you can instead create links yourself, or even just copy the files if you don't intend to commit changes.